-Procedures - Teachers are always assessing and evaluating the children in their classrooms.
-Teachers also are constantly observing and documenting each child's play, behaviors, and interactions to assess their progress.
+Teachers are constantly assessing and evaluating the children in their classrooms as they observe and document each child's play, behaviors, and interactions to assess their progress.
 Informal methods of assessment include observations, checklists, and collections of children's work.
 Activities and achievements are often documented with photos.
-More formal assessments are conducted three times per year.
-The Early Learning Program uses Teaching Strategies GOLD (published by Creative Curriculum, Inc.)